agile-learning-institute/mentorHub-mongodb/README.md

 ```
 This will start the mongodb, and a mongoSchemaManager container, mounting the configurations folder into the container for processing.
 The stdout of this container is tailed until the process completes.

 NOTE: This script will deploy the latest schema's into the /docs folder where they are published by GitHub Pages.
-You should **ALWAYS** use ``test local`` and ``test container`` to confirm successful execution before opening a pull request.
+You should **ALWAYS** use ``make local`` and ``make container`` to confirm successful execution before opening a pull request.

 ## Build and test the container
 ```bash